Updated July 8th, 2018.

 There are also some very interesting museums and city sights, including the Sarawak Museum (lauded as the best historical museum in Southeast Asia), and the majestic Fort Margarita and Astana, once home to the White Rajahs.
 (The White Rajahs belonged to the Brooke family, a British Dynasty which ruled the Kingdom of Sarawak from 1841-1846.)

 A great time to come to Kuching is July – if only to get yourself to the much-acclaimed Rainforest World Music Festival.
 Held at The Sarawak Cultural Village in Santubong, this is one of the largest music events in this part of the world.
 It includes daily workshops as well as action-packed nightly shows and concerts – all courtesy of a wide range of renowned performers from all over the globe.

 There are a number of budget places in and around the Chinatown area, which you’ll find just behind the Waterfront and Main Bazaar.

-Singgahsana Lodge – A great choice, super friendly atmosphere and a range of dorms and private rooms available.
+OUR PICK: Singgahsana Lodge – A great choice, super friendly atmosphere and a range of dorms and private rooms available.
 It also has a sister lodge, the (more expensive) Village House in the beach area of Santubong (approximately one hour away).
-Both are excellent choices if you’re looking for a place to stay during the Rainforest World Music Festival – but book early!
-Singgahsana also offers a shuttle service to most of the attractions in and around Kuching (including Semenggoh Wildlife Centre); there is also a shuttle service that operates between Singghasana and The Village House.
+Singgahsana offers a shuttle service to most of the attractions in and around Kuching (including Semenggoh Wildlife Centre).

 Things to do in Kuching: